-A cohead is an individual in the household who is equally responsible with the head of household for ensuring that the family fulfills all of its responsibilities under the program, but who is not a spouse.
+A cohead is an individual in the household who is equally responsible with the head of household for ensuring that the family fulfills all of its responsibilities under the program, but who is not a spouse, and is equally responsible for the lease.
 A family can have only one cohead.
 Minors who are emancipated under state law may be designated as a cohead.